 Solar gazing: Check individual events

 In the event of rain or severe weather, sessions may be cancelled.
 Please follow our Facebook and Twitter feeds for information as to whether the event will go ahead, or call the park on 0333 0132900.
 We aim to post updates on the day, around mid-morning for solar gazing and mid-afternoon for star gazing.

-If the weather is cloudy or partially clear we will still be available to answer questions, but viewing may be limited.
+If the weather is partially clear we will still be available to answer questions, but viewing may be limited.
 We are ever hopeful of a break in the clouds, but may finish early if the weather shows no signs of improvement.

 Cost and Booking

 The events are free and there is no need to book in advance, just turn up on the day.
 Please be aware that normal site parking fees apply.

 Events are suitable for all ages but children must be accompanied by an adult.